tiziano88/elm-protobuf-slides/slides.md

 -   Written in Go.
 -   Generates Elm code.
--   Generated code has no runtime dependencies.
+-   Generated code has no runtime dependencies apart from `elm-lang/core`.
-    -   No runtime library (though it may change in the future).
+    -   No protobuf runtime library (though it may change in the future).

 --